pseguel/IOx_GPSd/README.md

 ## The scenario

 Given the GPS capabilities of the IR800 platform, there's already a provided GPS microservice that exposes a REST API and a websocket interface (https://developer.cisco.com/docs/iox/#!gps-service-architecture).
-However, many apps use and rely on the GPSd proyect.
+However, many apps use and rely on the GPSd project.

 This microservice allows clients that consume data from a GPSd source to use the router GPS data.